nanocurrency/nano-docs/docs/integration-guides/advanced.md

 #### (COLD) Balance Validation (Part 2)

-On the `(COLD)` computer, we need to verify the block hash.
+On the `(COLD)` computer, we need to verify the block hash using the [`block_hash`](/commands/rpc-protocol#block_hash) RPC Command..
 This allows us to create a safe transaction referencing the reported head block's balance.

 ##### Request Format